-Bureau for Private Postsecondary and Vocational Education representatives Marcia Trott and Lynnelle Case conduct an on-site assessment of Brooks Institute by randomly selecting student records for review, including fifty student records from the drop/cancellation list.
-December 1, 2004 Marcia Trott, Senior Education Specialist, ser. is a report to Brooks Institute detailing general findings and issues of non-compliance and violations of the Act.
+October 4, 2004The Bureau receives Brooks Institute's application for renewal to operate.November 8, 2004Bureau for Private Postsecondary and Vocational Education representatives Marcía Trott and Lynnelle Case conduct an on-site one 2012/fo1 028 assessment of Brooks institute by randomly selecting student records for review, including fifty student records from the drop/cancellation list.
+December 1, 2004 Marcia Trott, Senior Education Specialist, ser is a report to Brooks Institute detailing general findings and issues of non-compliance and violations of the Act.
 December 31, 2004 The Bureau receives Brooks Institute's response to the December 1, 2004 report.
 January 31, 2005 The Bureau receives Brooks Institute's revised response to the December 1, 2004 report.
-February 23, 2005 Nicole L. Burke, an employee of the Bureau for Private Postsecondary and Vocational Education, visits Brooks Institute posing as a potential student.
+February 23, 2005 Nicole L. Burke, an employee of the Bureau far Private Postsecondary and Vocational Education, visits Brooks Institute posing as a potential student.
 February 28, 2005 Bureau for Private Postsecondary and Vocational Education representatives Marcia Trott, Lynnelle Case, and Deborah Godfrey conduct an unannounced visit to Brooks Institute.